jackiecwtsoi/classical-music-guide/README.md

     - What is that one thing about the piece that you remember from your listening?
     - Do you like it?
 Do you not like it?

-I'd say the emotion part is really the focus here, because that is ultimately sticks with you about the piece.
+I'd say the emotion part is really the focus here, because that is what ultimately sticks with you about the piece.
 Watch [this video](https://www.youtube.com/watch?v=_ogVYKwgFJc&t=2s) on how to look for expression and emotion in classical music.

 ### Symphonies and Concertos
 In the concert we will attend, we will be listening to a  **symphony** as well as a **violin concerto**.